oarevalo/BugLogHQ/README.md

 Change the `<setting />` tags for:

-	_db.dsn:_	datasource name as defined in the CF administrator (by default is bugLog) _db.dbtype:_ database type.
+	db.dsn:	datasource name as defined in the CF administrator (by default is bugLog) db.dbtype: database type.
 Can be either mysql or mssql.
-The default is mysql _db.username:_ username for the datasource (if needed) _db.password:_ password for the datasource (if needed)
+The default is mysql db.username: username for the datasource (if needed) db.password: password for the datasource (if needed)

 * To access the bugLogHQ interface, go to /bugLog.
 The default username/password is:

-	_username:_ admin
+	username: admin
-	_password:_ admin
+	password: admin

 **IMPORTANT:** To change the admin password or to create additional users click on the "Settings" link on 	the upper right corner of the screen.

 ### TESTING AND VERIFICATION:
-After installation use your browser to go to /bugLog/test and follow the links to test both the client and server side of buglog.
+After installation use your browser to go to `/bugLog/test` and follow the links to test both the client and server side of buglog.

-### FOR DEBUGGING ONLY (OPTIONAL):
-If you wish to receive email notices when the application itself has a problem, setup proper email at the following locations:

-	/bugLog/hq/Application.cfc (lines 14-15)
-	/bugLog/hq/config/config.xml.cfm (lines 10-11)

-Also, on `/bugLog/hq/Application.cfc`, line 19, change it to:

-	this.emailErrors = true

 ### CONFIGURING MULTIPLE ENVIRONMENTS
 You can override any setting on the main config on a per-environment basis.
 To determine which is the current environment, BugLog will look for a file named `severkey.txt` on your `/bugLog/config` directory.
 This file should only contain a single word that is used to name the environment.
 For example: "dev" or "prod-server-1" or something like that.